Exchange Traded Products

 Volatility ETPs

-Some “Non-Traditional ETPs” may use a volatility component as a part of their overall strategy, while other ETPs may identify exposure to volatility as a primary investment objective.
+Some Alternative ETPs may use a volatility component as a part of their overall strategy, while other ETPs may identify exposure to volatility as a primary investment objective.
 Furthermore, some products may seek inverse, leveraged, or leveraged inverse exposure to the CBOE Volatility Index (VIX).
 There is no way to invest directly in the VIX, so volatility oriented ETPs must rely on alternate indices that actually reflect the market’s expectation of volatility at some point in the future, rather than providing exposure to the volatility that the markets are experiencing at the present point in time.
 Volatility ETPs are not based on, nor do they track, the returns of the VIX, and thus the performance of a volatility ETP will not actually mimic the performance of the VIX.
 The buying and selling of contracts in the futures market, which could result in losses, could adversely affect the value of the Index underlying your ETPs and, accordingly, decrease the value of your investment.

 Target Return ETPs

-Target Return ETPs are a type of “Non-Traditional” ETP that employ the use of derivatives contracts to provide predetermined return outcomes based on the price performance of an underlying market, such as US equities, Treasury bonds, or commodities, over specific timeframes, known as “Outcome Periods.”
+Target Return ETPs are a type of Alternative ETP that employ the use of derivatives contracts to provide predetermined return outcomes based on the price performance of an underlying market, such as US equities, Treasury bonds, or commodities, over specific timeframes, known as “Outcome Periods.”
 Outcome Periods, which vary by product, are point-to-point periods, over which performance of the underlying market is measured, and the product’s upside participation and downside protection features, if any, are applied to achieve the ETP’s stated return objective.
 To fully achieve a Target Return ETP’s stated return objective, if at all, shares must be purchased at the beginning of the Outcome Period and held until the conclusion of the Outcome Period.
 Purchases after the Outcome Period has begun, and/or sales prior to the conclusion of the Outcome Period, may result in return outcomes that are significantly worse than the Target Return ETP’s stated objective.
 These adverse return outcomes may include, but are not limited to, a complete loss of any downside protection and/or little to no ability to participate in future gains of the underlying market.
 Even when held for the entirety of the Outcome Period, there is no guarantee that the Target Return ETP will achieve its stated return objective.
 Target Return ETPs, like other ETPs, are continuously issued and redeemed, trading on national exchanges with the ability to be purchased and sold in the equity trading markets.
 Target Return ETPs invest directly in flexible exchange options (“FLEX Options”) to meet stated return objectives.
-These customizable, European-style options contracts may be less liquid than standard listed options, and can only be exercised at maturity.
+These customizable, European-style options contracts may be less liquid than standard listed options and can only be exercised at maturity.
 As such, the full value of a Target Return ETP’s upside potential, and/or downside protection, if any, cannot be realized prior to the conclusion of the Outcome Period.
 Illiquidity of the underlying holdings, whether actual or perceived, may adversely impact the value of the Target Return ETP.
 Due to the complexity of their structure and underlying holdings, the performance of Target Return ETPs will not always correspond directly to the price performance of the intended underlying market.
 Additionally, FLEX Options do not entitle investors to the dividends of the underlying security or index from which their performance is derived.
-Investors should carefully read the product prospectus, which is available through your financial advisor, in order to more fully understand the product’s unique risks, tax consequences, structure, operations, fees, and expenses.
+Investors should carefully read the product's prospectus, which is available through your financial advisor, in order to more fully under stand the product’s unique risks, tax consequences, structure, operations, fees, and expenses.

 Exchange-Traded Notes (“ETNs”)